clap-rs/clap/examples/tutorial_builder/README.md

 ### Subcommands

-Subcommands are defined as `App`s that get added via `App::subcommand`.
+Subcommands are defined as `Command`s that get added via `Command::subcommand`.
 Each instance of a Subcommand can have its own version, author(s), Args, and even its own subcommands.